Toyota Corolla: Second generation (E20; 1970)

 In May 1970, the E20 was restyled with a more rounded body.
 The now mutually exclusive Corolla and Sprinter names were used to differentiate between two slightly different treatments of sheet metal and trim.
 The Corolla Levin and Sprinter Trueno names were introduced as the enhanced performance version of the Corolla and Sprinter respectively when a double overhead camshaft version of the 2T engine was introduced in March 1972 (TE27).

 In September 1970, the 1400 cc T and 1600 cc 2T OHV engines were added to the range.

-In Australia, only the 1.2 L engine (3K) powered 2-door KE20 was available as a sedan and wagon / panelvan.
+In Australia, only the 1.2-liter, 3K-engined KE20 was available as a two-door sedan and wagon / panelvan.
 The brakes were single system with no booster, solid discs on the front and rear drums.
 Front sway bar but no rear sway bar.
 Parts are not compatible with later models.

-In New Zealand, the 4-door KE20 was available alongside the 2-door KE25 and KE26 2-door wagon respectively.
+In New Zealand, the four-door KE20 was available alongside the two-door KE25 and KE26 two-door wagon respectively.

 Most models stopped production in July 1974 but the KE26 wagon and van were still marketed in Japan alongside the new 30-series, until production finally ended in May 1978.